 courtesy of Mono in VCF

-Mono in VCF explores a musical landscape in which Massive Attack meets Dusty Springfield's Dusty in Memphis.
+Mono in VCF explores a musical landscape in which Massive Attack meets Dusty Springfield's

 Influenced by Phil Spector's Wall of Sound, and by the Mooged-out sounds of the '60s and '70s, Mono in VCF explores a musical landscape in which Massive Attack meets Dusty Springfield's Dusty in Memphis, with touches of John Barry and The Walker Brothers.